nguyenvanduocit/animations/README.md

-Animations v1.4
+Animations v2.0
 ===============

-A versatile CSS3 animation pack with various usages.
+A versatile CSS3 animation pack with over 65 animations for various usages.
 Trigger CSS3 animations as elements enter the viewport, as you hover with a mouse or by binding them via JavaScript functions/event listeners.

 **Demo:** http://www.cloud-eight.com/github/animations/